 Club Championships/Festival Event Structure

-The Club Championship/Festival Program will evolve to align with the stages of athlete development within the Canadian Long-Term Field Hockey Development Strategy (LTFHD).
-This Program will follow the evolution of the Field Hockey BC Athlete Development Program, a program that transitioned to align to the stages of athlete development within LTFHD in 2011.
+The Club Championship and Festival Program has evolved to align with the stages of athlete development within the Canadian Long-Term Field Hockey Development Strategy (LTFHD).
+This Program follows the evolution of the Field Hockey BC Athlete Development Program, a program that transitioned to align to the stages of athlete development within LTFHD in 2011.

 In order to facilitate the necessary transitional change for this event based program, Field Hockey BC presented a proposal for program change, in both format and classification, to both the Victoria and Vancouver Junior Leagues (December 2012 and January 2013 respectively).
 The purpose was to serve advance notice as to the intent to evolve and align the program strategically to LTFHD, as well as, to discuss the implications for Junior League play across BC and encourage Leagues to consider change over time, especially where it may be deemed necessary or advantageous.